 I hope this helps you in some way.
 Do you have ideas on how to apply this to your life?
 And do you have your own strategies to be yourself while still being professional?
 I'd love to hear them from you.

-And if you want more great tips like this, sign up to our email list.
-You'll also be entered to win a $650 headshot session!
+If you want more great tips like this, sign up to our email list.
+You'll also be entered to win a 3-Look headshot session with makeup!

 Hey I'm Martin, and my goal is to help you reach yours.
 I love writing content about career advancement, marketing strategies, productivity, and much more.